- Bungle Bungles including helicopter flight

 Day 1 (L,D)

-You will be collected from your hotel at 7am this morning to begin your 13 day 4WD safari through the Kimberley region.
+You will be collected from your hotel at 1pm this afternoon to begin your 12 day 4WD safari through the Kimberley region.

 Our destination this afternoon is El Questro Wilderness Park, which is a million acres in size.
 Just before the turn off, we stop to view an Aboriginal art site, which consists of East Kimberley peg figures, Wandjana figures and contemporary styles.